 While writing Big Shoes:, the idea for The DON’T WAIT Project® came to me at 5:30am, just weeks before I finished the book.
 I had thought about a way to help people not wait to do the important things in life that bring joy, satisfaction and worth to each of us.
 I wanted the Project and idea to be wide open, with no limitations.
 I didn’t want it to just be about health, business, family, faith or any other one thing—it could be anything.
 We all have our own DON'T WAIT®.

 So far, the stories we are receiving from people who support the Project and

-The stories are life-changing.
+are life-changing.
 Sometimes the reality becomes bigger than what we

 can dream for ourselves.
 That is my hope for the Project: the ripple effect will

 impact people in ways that are hard to imagine.
 Just like starting out wanting to be

 a writer the same year I met Wesley, I could not have known it would lead me

 to write our story in all its joy and sadness.
 The same is true for the Project and

 Lisa Bradshaw hosts Life with Lisa Bradshaw, a television talk show focused on

 everyday people and everyday life.
 She is a mother, cancer survivor, author, producer